George R. Selway: Early life and education

-Selway was born in Steubenville, Ohio on June 4, 1905, the son of Richard David Selway and Jennett Williams.
+Selway was born in Steubenville, Ohio, on June 4, 1905, the son of Richard David Selway and Jennett Williams.
 He was educated in public schools, and then at Kenyon College where he was a member of Sigma Pi fraternity.
 He graduated with a Bachelor of Arts in 1929 and was awarded a Doctor of Divinity in 1947.
-He also studied at Bexley Hall from where he earned a Bachelor of Divinity in 1930.
+He also studied at Bexley Hall which awarded him a Bachelor of Divinity in 1930.

 Ordination and career

 Selway was ordained deacon in June 1930 and priest in May 1931 by the Bishop of Ohio Warren Lincoln Rogers.
 He married Edna Marie Wright on September 17, 1934, and together had four children.
-He served as priest-in-charge of Trinity Church in New Philadelphia, Ohio between 1930 and 1932, and then as curate of St Paul's Church in Akron, Ohio between 1932 and 1934.
+He served as priest-in-charge of Trinity Church in New Philadelphia, Ohio, between 1930 and 1932, and then as curate of St Paul's Church in Akron, Ohio, between 1932 and 1934.
 In 1934, he became rector of St Mark's Church in Toledo, Ohio, where he remained till 1945.
-He served as rector of St Paul's Church in Lansing, Michigan from 1945 to 1959.
+He served as rector of St Paul's Church in Lansing, Michigan, from 1945 to 1959.
 Prior to his election as bishop, he was dean of Trinity Cathedral in Phoenix.